pagefaultgames/pokerogue-locales/README.md

 ### Indefinitely pending

 - th - Thai *(No translator available, most of the transaltions comes from an old abandoned PR)*

-### Included and pending because wished by Translation Heads
-*But never had any translator, needs help*

-- ru - Russian